 - And Now for Someone Completely Different: There are occasions where you play as Zack in several parts of the game.

-- Gray, the priest of the B2 floor.
-His entire floor is filled with religious undertones, doesn't initially seem to harbor any of the main characters any ill intent and is the only one who knows how to descend down the floors of the facility.
+- Gray is the priest of the B2 floor.
+His entire floor is filled with religious undertones, he doesn't initially seem to harbor any of the main characters any ill intent, and he is the only one who knows how to descend down the floors of the facility.
 It turns out that he's the master and 'God' of the entire facility.

 - Mythology Gag: In the Anime's Opening, there's a wanted poster of Zack with an image similar to his in-game sprite portrait.

-- Only Known by Their Nickname: With an exception of Gray, each floor keepers are recognized by their nickname instead of actual name.
-Rachel is Inverted version of this since Zack is the only who call her 'Ray' to help him recognize her name easier while everybody else able to call her real name just fine.
+- Only Known by Their Nickname: With the exception of Gray and Rachel, each floor keepers are recognized by their nickname instead of actual name.
+Inverted with Rachel, since Zack is the only who call her 'Ray' to help him recognize her name easier, while everybody else is able to call her by her real name just fine.

-- Serial Killer: Zack.
-The newspapers scattered around his floor, as well as the guy himself, explicitly call him as such.
-As are all the other floor keepers, minus Rachel (who only killed one person) and maybe Pastor Grey.
+- Serial Killer: The floor masters, especially Zack (the newspapers scattered around his floor, as well as the guy himself, explicitly call him as such), all have the task of killing whomever comes through their floors, and amass a high body count, with the exceptions of Rachel (who only killed one person) and possibly Pastor Grey.

 - Spoiler Opening: The OP of the anime airs from the second episode forward.
-At the time, we think Danny is dead, but he heavily features in the OP, indicating that it doesn't stick.
+At the time, Danny seems to be dead, but he heavily features in the OP, indicating that it doesn't stick.

 - Yonkoma: Satsuten is an official 4-koma series that is usually Lighter and Softer than the games.